CupertinoAppBar

 Whether the navigation bar should appear transparent when content is scrolled under it.

-, the navigation bar will display its bgcolor
+If False, the navigation bar will display its bgcolor.

 automatically_imply_title